Gwizzee/TaskMaster/README.md

 Task Master

-A task management web app

-This is a simple task management web app built with HTML, CSS, JavaScript and Firebase.
+A task management web app built with HTML, CSS, JavaScript and Firebase.
 It allows you to create, manage and track your tasks efficiently.

 Features: